ARM-software/arm-trusted-firmware/docs/user-guide.rst

 guidance and a script, which can be used to download Linaro deliverables automatically.

-Optionally, TF-A can be built using clang or Arm Compiler 6.
+Optionally, TF-A can be built using clang version 4.0 or newer or Arm Compiler 6.
 See instructions below on how to switch the default compiler.

 In addition, the following optional packages and tools may be needed: